mitchhenderson/mitchhenderson.org/content/post/Tidy-Catapult-10Hz-Export.md

 ## Step 4

-Change the code's `folder_name` variable to the exact folder name (in brackets/parentheses like is currently in the code) containing the `.csv` files you would like to combine and tidy.
+Change the code's working directory to navigate to your parent folder created in Step 1, and change the `folder_name` variable to the exact folder name (in brackets/parentheses like is currently in the code) containing the `.csv` files you would like to combine and tidy.

-In my code, I've called it "Round 1".
+In my code, the folder called "Round 1" has my `.csv` files in it.

 Like I mentioned in Step 2, for the code to work the name **MUST** be 2 parts separated by a space.